-UC Davis students graduated with an average student debt load of $19,124 in 2016, according to the Department of Education.
+UC Davis students graduated with an median federal student debt load of $18,575 in 2017, according to the Department of Education.

 While that’s well below the national average of $37,000 for that same year, its higher than some private schools with a higher price tag.
 You can cut down on your loans by first looking into scholarships, grants and work-study programs.